 And then there was this most incredible candy and chocolate factory called “Hansel and Gretel” where the most silky-smooth, melt-in-your-mouth, richly decadent slab fudge is made fresh daily.
 The fudge is prepared in loaves that are cut into half pound chunks.
 Together hubby and I easily put down a pound while there.
 As I said, plan on gaining some weight in this little town.
 This chocolate shop also has mail order available to take care of your your cocoa cravings.

 Once seated, a German menu like no other that I’ve ever seen is presented.
 Listed are dishes such as “schwarzwald”, “jagershnitzel”, “apfelkkuechle”, Belgian waffles, goulash, more “schnitzels”, German pancakes, European pastries, Black Forest and German Chocolate cakes, apple strudels and other Bavarian delights!
-Just read this menu and see if you can pronounce the German names!
-Here is just a tease of the German specialty breads baked at Hofer’s (click on link).
+Just check out the menu on the website and see if you can pronounce the German names!
+There you’ll find just a tease of the German specialty breads and pastries baked at Hofer’s.
 Can you say “wendelsteiner landbrot, schinkenbrot, sauerteigbrot and sonnenblumenbrot” three times without getting tongue tied?
 This is truly German food!
 One last comment about Hofer’s: where in the U.S. can you sit down and read German magazines mailed directly to the States . . . but they are all written in German, so if you don’t know the language, you just have to look at the pictures!

 On our last evening in Helen, my German husband was in the mood for just a simple pizza.
 We had some fabulous pizza at a place called Bigg Daddy’s Tavern and Music Club that has its own vegetable and herb garden outside.
 The fresh-from-the garden Margherita Neapolitan pizza with fresh basil and tomatoes was out of this world.
 The beer selection, as you can imagine, is huge and extensive.
 Anthony Bourdin of “No Reservations” food show has also patronized this pub.
 On any day besides Friday and Saturday when the bikers take over the place, we give this little place a high thumb’s up.